 In May 2004 Stars and Stripes began offering its newspaper in a digital edition, available at stripes.com to anyone in the world with access to the Internet.
 Today all editions are available as PDF downloads.

 Stripes.com also provides a broad range of local information to the overseas military community, including travel and entertainment listings, in addition to useful services such as free classified advertising.

 In 2012 Stars and Stripes began offering smartphone apps and in early 2013 launched its Tablet Edition for iPad, now available with a free 7-day preview.

 On any given day, the total average daily audience for Stars and Stripes news and information is around 600,000.

 Stars and Stripes maintains three offices: one each in Europe and Pacific and one in Washington, D.C.
 Each office has its own reporters and editors, as well as business and support staff.
-Web operations and newspaper layout are handled at our Central office in the National Press Building in Washington.
-Pages for the various editions are transmitted to their corresponding print sites in Afghanistan, Bahrain, Djibouti, Germany, Guam, Italy, Japan, Kuwait, Kyrgyzstan, Saudi Arabia, South Korea, or the UK.
+Web operations and newspaper layout are handled at our Central office in the National Press Building in Washington, D.C.
+The newspaper's pages are transmitted to print sites in Afghanistan, Bahrain, Djibouti, Germany, Guam, Italy, Japan, Kuwait, Kyrgyzstan, Saudi Arabia, South Korea, or the UK.